arnaou/dig4bio-workshops/_sources/index.md

-# Welcome to Dig4Bio workshop hub
+# Welcome the Dig4Bio workshops

 This is a small sample book to give you a feel for how book content is structured.